plovinicius/ski-resort-block-plugin/README.md

 # Ski Resort Block
-WordPress Plugin that enable an Gutenberg Block which allows the user to search with autocomplete some resort in the FnuggAPI.
+WordPress Plugin that enable a Gutenberg Block which allows the user to search with autocomplete some resort in the FnuggAPI.

 After the user selects some resort and save, the front should render a card with the info from the selected resort, e.g: